RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab02.md

 ## Resume training ##
-Snapshots are taken every 5000 iterations according to the solver file (`snapshot: 5000`), this generates a `.caffemodel` file that contains model weights and a `.solverstate` file that contains all information to resume training from that point.
-The files can be used to continue training the model should something go wrong while training (power cuts etc.).
+Snapshots are taken every 5000 iterations according to the solver file (`snapshot: 5000`).
+This generates a `.caffemodel` file that contains model weights and a `.solverstate` file that contains all information to resume training from that point.
+The files can be used to continue training the model from the previous state.

 Use the `-snapshot` flag to include snapshots in your training e.g.: